AnwarLabib/Sprint0T15C1/README.md

 Zeyad Zaky -> ☕, 💻, 💤,  🔁

-Doaa Samer -> Loves food!!
+Doaa Samer -> Loves food!!???

 ## About
 This repository is created in order to learn the basics of GitHub and to use its terminal becasuse nowadays almost all developers use GitHub.